-system of Balochistan, the NER remains lowest among the provinces.
+Furthermore COVID-19 pandemic further exacerbated challenges in the province.
+Despite the efforts to uplift the education system of Balochistan, the NER remains lowest among the provinces.
 The NER for primary level has been 56%, for middle it stands at 26% and for higher education it stands at 15%.
 Nearly 70% of the children in the province are out of school.
 As per the Balochistan Education Statistics 2019-20, around 15,089 schools were operational out of which, 82% were primary, 10% were middle and 8% were high/ higher secondary.
 Furthermore, gender disparity is profound in Balochistan.
 It is evident from the number of schools for girls and boys.
 68% of the primary schools, 57% of the middle schools and 63% of the high/higher secondary schools are for boys whereas only 26% of the primary schools, 42% of the middle schools and 36% of the high/higher secondary schools were for girls27.
 The national report by ASER also highlights gender disparity in Balochistan.
 It accentuates that 58% boys are enrolled in government schools as compared to 42% of girls.28.

 IRC TEACH interventions were planned in 5 districts (Chaghi, Nushki, Kharan, Pishin and Killa Abdullah) in Balochistan.
 Chaghi, Nushki and Kharan are part of the Baloch belt while Pishin and Killa Abdullah are part of the Pashtun belt.
 Chaghi district is the largest in terms of the geographical area and is in the northwest region of province.
 With its hot and dry weather, the district is home to majority of the Balochi population.
 The district has 22,153 children enrolled in schools.
 The total number of schools in the district is 315; out of which 80 schools are for girls whereas 209 are for boys and 26 are co-education schools.
 Out of the total schools for girls, 69% are primary, 19% are middle and 12% are high and higher secondary schools.
-Nushki district is in the southwest of Quetta and is a dry and arid region with long summers.
+Nushki district is in the south-west of Quetta and is a dry and arid region with long summers.
 The district has a student population of 23,299.
 Nushki has 272 schools, 95 schools for girls, 157 for boys and 20 are co-education schools.
+Out of the total schools.
 Out of the total schools for girls, 56% are primary, 28% are middle and 16% are high and higher secondary.
 Kharan district is located in the northwest of Balochistan, and it has dry desert land.
 The number of students enrolled in schools in Kharan is 16,162.
 The district has 275 schools, 71 schools for girls, 179 for boys and 25 are co-education.
-Out of the total schools for girls, 63% are primary schools, 21% are middle schools and 16% are high and higher secondary.
+Out of the total schools for girls, 63% are primary schools, 21% are middle schools and 16% are high and higher secondary29.